PythonistaGuild/TwitchIO/docs/exts/index.rst

 Twitchio External Modules
 ==========================

-The external modules (exts) are addons that aim to provide ease of use, but aren't directly related to the twitch API
+External modules (exts) are add-ons that aim to provide ease of use, but aren't directly related to the twitch API.

 .. toctree::
     :maxdepth: 2